Perilon/Hear2Read_TTS_Tamil_Engine_Android/README.rst

 Tamil language synthesis.
 Specifically, this app has been tested with
 @Voice Aloud Reader, Voice Dream Reader, GoRead, and Talkback on Android 5.1 (Lollipop).

+This application has been developed with support from Hear2Read and is based on the "Flite TTS Engine for Android" app developed by Alok Parlikar available at https://github.com/happyalu/Flite-TTS-Engine-for-Android.

 For information about Hear2Read, visit http://www.hear2read.org/.

 Installing this Application